Ohubabs/Mattermost-Team-EKS/README.md

 2 – Once the instance is setup, clone this repository

-3 –  Execute the bash script for installing the aws cli v2,
+3 –  Execute the bash script for installing the aws cli v2 to enable terraform to communicate with the AWS website via its API.

-4 - Execute the bash script for installing  Kubectl
+4 - Execute the bash script for installing  Kubectl Cli to interact with the Kubernetes cluster after provisioning.

-5 - Execute the bash script for installing  Terraform with Vault for extra security.
+5 - Execute the bash script for installing the Terraform CLI for provisioning cloud resources on AWS using code and Vault CLI for extra security.

 6 – Deploy the Mattermost Cluster within the Mattermost VPC and necessary permissions for setting up pods with EBS storage, VPC CNI networking, and Application LoadBalancer exposure.

-7 – After cluster deployment, update kube config file
+7 – After cluster deployment, update kubeconfig file

 8 – Setup Cluster Namespaces